umhau/umhau.github.io/_posts/2021-11-18-change-display-name-outlook.md

 Wrong.

 We use GSuite and Outlook.
 No exchange server, sadly.
-Don't ask me why we went this route - it was before my time, and on behalf of the poor, deluded soul that picked GSuite, I deeply regret their decision.
+Don't ask me why we went this route - it was before my time, and on behalf of the poor, deluded soul that picked GSuite, I deeply regret their decision and fear to imagine the rest of their life choices.
 At least, if it was running 365, it would all be compatible together.

 But I digress.
 We use gsuite and outlook, and so I went to the [admin panel](https://admin.google.com/ac/users), found the name-changing user, did the needful, and waited the recommended 10 minutes for the change to take effect.